ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Aggregator checks that `len(X) >= min_batch_size`, where `X` is the set of reports successfully aggregated into the batch.

-#### Fixed-size Queries {#fixed-size-batch-validation}
+#### Leader-selected Batch Mode {#leader-selected-batch-validation}

 ##### Boundary Check

-For fixed_size tasks, the batch boundaries are defined by opaque batch IDs.
-Thus the Aggregator needs to check that the query is associated with a known batch ID; specifically, for an AggregateShareReq, the Helper checks that the batch ID provided by the Leader corresponds to a batch ID used in a previous `AggregationJobInitReq` for the task.
+The batch boundaries are defined by opaque batch IDs.
+Thus the Aggregator needs to check that the query is associated with a known batch ID; specifically, for an `AggregateShareReq`, the Helper checks that the batch ID provided by the Leader corresponds to a batch ID used in a previous `AggregationJobInitReq` for the task.

 ##### Size Check

-The query configuration specifies the minimum batch size, `min_batch_size`, and optionally the maximum batch size, `max_batch_size`.
-The Aggregator checks that `len(X) >= min_batch_size`.
-And if `max_batch_size` is specified, also `len(X) <= max_batch_size`, where `X` is the set of reports successfully aggregated into the batch.
+The query configuration specifies the minimum batch size, `min_batch_size`.
+The Aggregator checks that `len(X) >= min_batch_size`, where `X` is the set of reports successfully aggregated into the batch.

 # Operational Considerations {#operational-capabilities}